infinitered/ignite-cookbook/docs/recipes/MigratingToI18Next.md

 publish_date: 2024-09-25
 ---

-# Migrating from i18n-js to react-i18next within an Ignite
+# Migrating from i18n-js to react-i18next within an Ignite project

 ## Overview